astronomer/astro-blog/posts/change-data-capture-cloudsql-postgres-with-apache-airflow-1.md

 Because of the great flexibility of Airflow, you can also use hooks to create custom operators, just as well as you can create custom hooks.
 In this post, we will create a custom `CloudSqlCsvExportOperator` using an existing `CloudSqlHook`, a hook designed to facilitate several types of operations on CloudSQL instances.
 First, we will use the `BashOperator` to simulate our workflow and check dependencies.

 In the DAG workflow, it is extremely advantageous to also create generic tasks that serve only as checkpoints in the workflow.
 This facilitates best practices like idempotency, task grouping, workflow readability, and traceability.
 This is accomplished by a stand-in operator called the `DummyOperator`.
-Building your whole DAG first with all `DummyOperator` tasks is an excellent way to visualize task dependencies and control the flow of tasks.
-As a next step, combining this with a `BashOperator` allows us to add a "Hello, world" level of functionality to this and test the flow of the DAG itself.
+Outlining your DAG using `DummyOperator` tasks is an excellent way to visualize task dependencies and control the flow of tasks.
+As a next step, we can use a `BashOperator` to add a "Hello, world" level of functionality and test the flow of the DAG.
 To do this:

 1. Open your DAG file `change_data_capture.py` in your favorite text editor.
 First we'll import a few modules and then set the basic workflow structure in order to visualize and test the flow.